 Ending technology-based violence against women and girls.

 Ensuring that women's rights are taken into account in internet rights and principles and dialogue.

+Promotion of technology for women’s professional development and further education, which encourages training, further study and information learning for women who are shouldering home and family responsibilities and therefore cannot attend full-time education and training programmes.

 Multistakeholderism